PRAYER OF FRA GIOVANNI GIOCONDO

 Fra Giovanni

 Sent to me by Julia Heflin, 1987.
-The British Museum stated in 1970 that it has proven impossible to identify
+The British Museum stated in 1970 that it has proven impossible to confirm

 Fra Giovanni (c.
 1435-1515), as the author of this letter.
 The letter was published, probably in the 1930s, “with Christmas Greetings” from Greville MacDonald, son of novelist George MacDonald, and Mary MacDonald.